 "I am going abroad next week (probably).
 Only to Paris - first class all the way, with my own sitting-room at the best hotel when I get there - and every other luxury that the Capital of the civilized world can afford.
-No horseflesh for me - unless in the form of cookery, in which case (with a satisfactory sauce) I see no objection to it."
+No horseflesh for me - unless in the form of cookery, in which case (with a satisfactory sauce) I see no objection to it."7

-Wilkie paid £4 each for their 1st class return fare.
-The "best hotel" was the Hotel Meurice in the rue de Rivoli and among the luxuries of Paris they ate at Les Trois Frères Provençaux, one of Dickens's favourite restaurants.
+Wilkie says '(probably)' because he could only go away if Elizabeth Harriet was settled in her new school.
+That presumably happened on a weekday when the trains were more convenient.
+And on Saturday 14 October 1860 Wilkie took Caroline to Paris for a fortnight.
+He paid £4 each for their 1st class return fare.8 The "best hotel" was the Hotel Meurice in the rue de Rivoli and among the luxuries of Paris they ate at Les Trois Frères Provençaux, one of Dickens's favourite restaurants.9

 Wilkie made no mention of Caroline, nor even used the pronoun 'we', in his letter to his mother.
-But a reply by Dickens to a lost letter of Collins's which was written from Paris shortly after they arrived shows that Caroline did go with him.
+But a reply by Dickens to a lost letter from Collins written from Paris shortly after they arrived shows that Caroline did go with him.
 She was very seasick, unlike Wilkie who never was.
-Dickens refers to "her gallant conduct on the ocean" and adds "I hope she will be able to report to me that you came up to the Parisian Scratch like a man."
+Dickens refers to "her gallant conduct on the ocean" and adds "I hope she will be able to report to me that you came up to the Parisian Scratch like a man."10